builtree/simulate/docs/CONTRIBUTING.md

     ```console
     git clone https://github.com/[YOUR USERNAME]/simulate.git
     ```
-4. Connect a device or run an emulator (Make sure your connected device has enabled USB Debugging and isn't on 'Charge Only' when connected)
+4. Connect a device or run an emulator (Make sure your connected device has USB Debugging enabled)
 5. Navigate to the project directory and Run:
     ```console
     cd simulate